scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 .. image:: images/advanced_hdbscan_9_1.png

-We can now see the hierarchy as a dendrogram, the width (and color) or each branch representing the number of points in the cluster at that level.
+We can now see the hierarchy as a dendrogram, the width (and color) of each branch representing the number of points in the cluster at that level.
 If we wish to know which branches were selected by the HDBSCAN\* algorithm we can pass ``select_clusters=True``.
 You can even pass a